BazzaCuda/MinimalistMediaPlayer/README.md

 Control | Action
 ------- | ------
-`SPACEBAR` 				| pause/resume playback (also left mouse double-click on the video) `Ctrl-Up Arrow` 		| increase playback speed 10%
+`ESCape`				| exit Fullscreen mode, or exit the app if in window mode `SPACEBAR` 				| pause/resume playback (also left mouse double-click on the video) `Ctrl-Up Arrow` 		| increase playback speed 10%
 `/`						| increase playback speed 10%